 Through her unique experiences identified above, Alexis has gained a deep understanding and knowledge of opioid-related laws and regulations, the government’s view of what constitutes a violation of these laws and regulations and approach to investigating such violations, and the appropriate discipline for such violations.

-At Mandelbaum Barrett, Alexis assists healthcare providers and the entities that employ them in (i) complying with opioid-related laws and regulations and avoiding audits, investigations and adverse legal actions, (ii) strategically addressing allegations of overprescribing/indiscriminate prescribing, diversion and departing from the standard of care, including in the context of the off-label prescribing of opioids.
+At Mandelbaum Barrett PC, Alexis assists healthcare providers and the entities that employ them in (i) complying with opioid-related laws and regulations and avoiding audits, investigations and adverse legal actions, (ii) strategically addressing allegations of overprescribing/indiscriminate prescribing, diversion and departing from the standard of care, including in the context of the off-label prescribing of opioids.
 Together with her colleagues in the Healthcare and White-Collar Crime Practice Group, Alexis serves an important role in defending healthcare providers against these types of allegations, and (iii) securing reinstatement of their licensure after the suspension/revocation of the same.
 Having counseled the Committee on reinstatements in their evaluation of reinstatement applications, Alexis is aware of the elements and approach necessary to demonstrate to the Committee that a reinstatement is consistent with the interest of the public.

 June 6, 2023COVID-19 OTC TEST KITS The Healthcare Department at Mandelbaum Barrett PC successfully represented a physician practice group that participated in the Biden Harris Over the Counter Test Kit Demonstration (the “Program”) in terminating the suspension of their payments by the Centers for Medicare & Medicaid Services (“CMS”) on the basis of credible allegations of fraud. […]